Advertisement

 Is there a limit on how many conversions I can do?

 No. You can convert as many times as you like.
-The history panel keeps your most recent results and you can export them to TXT or Excel for reporting.
+The history panel keeps your most recent results and you can export them to TXT or CSV for reporting.

 Will this time converter work on my phone?

 Yes.
-The page is fully responsive, with a simple hamburger menu on small screens.
-It works well on iPhone, Android and tablets while you are at work, at home or travelling.
+The page is fully responsive and works well on iPhone, Android and tablets while you are at work, at home or travelling.

 What other calculators should I use with this?

-Most visitors also like the BMI calculator for health, the loan calculator for finances and the percentage calculator for quick percent changes.
+Most visitors also use the BMI calculator for health, the loan calculator for finances and the percentage calculator for quick percent changes.